RomainPhilippe/GettingDataProject/README.md

 #####question 5

 I grouped by subject and activity to get the mean oh each column in the tidy data frame.

-##2.
-The code book

-#####Describing variable

-Each column represente a information about an output of an smartphone.
-In the tidy data frame, we have the mean of a mouvement by subject by activity.

-The prefix 't' to denote time and the 'f' to indicate frequency domain signals.

-Most informations of the tidy data are according to three axis: X Y and Z. Units of columns of tidy data are meters by second.